 I also wanted to combine all my professional experiences (legal, business, coaching, and teaching) in a creative manner that would allow me to make a meaningful difference in the lives of others while keeping my products and services affordable.

 So, one day when I stumbled upon a video from Create and Go’s YouTube channel, it felt like I could actually fulfill my dream to work from anywhere through blogging and use my years of business and legal expertise to help others!

-I didn’t waste time to purchase Alex and Lauren’s Pro Blogger Bundle to begin my blogging journey right away because “time is money.”
+I didn’t waste time purchasing Alex and Lauren’s Pro Blogger Bundle to begin my blogging journey right away because “time is money.”
 I know – lawyer mentality – but also very true!

 Because I still work full-time as a lawyer, I wanted to use my time wisely and learn from the BEST, and Alex and Lauren have truly been my blogging gurus!

 - Start making money during my first month of blogging through affiliate marketing!

-- Create my own digital products (4 of them!) within 2 weeks after launching my blog.
+- Create my own digital products (4 of them!) within 2 weeks of launching my blog.

 One of the most important lessons I learned from the Pro Blogger Bundle was how to identify my target audience and their pain points, so I could provide valuable solutions to them.

-As I was working on setting up my own blog, I noticed A LOT of bloggers in various Facebook groups struggling with how to write the legal pages for their websites.
+As I was working on setting up my own blog, I noticed A LOT of bloggers in various Facebook groups struggling with how to write legal pages for their websites.

 This came as no surprise to me because most of us are not lawyers, so how on earth would you know what specific language to include in your legal pages?